morrownr/rtl8852bu-20250826/README.md

 > [!NOTE]
 > Monitor mode is not supported.
 > Linux users that want good support for monitor mode in a dual band or
-> tri-band adapter should seek out USB WiFi adapters based on the
+> tri-band adapter should seek out USB WiFi adapters that use the
-> mt7610u, mt7612u or mt7921au chipsets.
+> mt7925u, mt7921u, mt7612u, mt7610u, rtw88 or rtw89 drivers.

 ### A FAQ is available in this repo with the name `FAQ.md`